tidyverse/tidy-dev-day/tasks/tasks.md

     -   2-3 min summary of how the day will go is a good way to start the hour.
     -   Have everyone who shows up to office hours run `git_sitrep()` and check they have their setup correct, help them get there if not.
     -   If people have questions, answer those.
 Even better if they're willing to share their screen and work through it.
-    -   If not, demo doig a PR using the instructions in the practice-pr exercise and share screen -- this usually brings up questions.
+    -   If not, demo doing a PR using the instructions in the practice-pr exercise and share screen -- this usually brings up questions.

 ## Day of

 ### Ice

 Buy 4 bags of ice and transport to the venue.
-Put in a cooler if we have one.
+Put in a cooler donated from a local Posit employee and chill drinks.
-People can put ice in cups and pour a room temperature soda into it.
-That's easier than trying to chill the sodas.

 This is optional if the venue has a full-size fridge to put drinks in.